By Karen Rotko-Wynn, CFRE, Chief Business Enterprise Officer, Alford Group and Immediate Past-Chair of the AFP U.S. Foundation for Philanthropy

 The other day, I was meeting with one of my amazing and innovative clients in a meeting with a prominent philanthropist in Seattle, sharing the challenges and successes of this past year.
 I found myself saying, “when things get back to normal….” and we all stopped for a minute to acknowledge that things will never be “back to normal” as we knew them to be in the past.

-2020 was a year when everything paused for a moment and then all plans were revised quickly.
+2020-2021 were years when everything paused for a moment and then all plans were revised quickly.
 We saw leaders completely adjust the way they had gone about their work – fundraising strategies, donor appeals and major gift approaches adapted significantly.

 We found new ways to reach out and connect.
 And we continue to see the impact of our fundraising in the people and communities we serve during these difficult times.

 This is a time we will reflect upon when new best practices were initiated and established that will remain a part of how we work together moving forward.
 Not only is this true for fundraising and communications activities, but we have also seen organizations deliver upon their mission in new and innovative ways.

 So – what will the “new normal” look like?

 Will we go back to having large in-person galas?
 Mandatory in-person board and committee meetings?
 Requirements to work in an office 5 days per week?
 How will our use of technology change the way we work moving forward?
 And how will the way we communicate with our donors be different going forward?

 I believe that we have learned valuable new skills and norms for the way we work, communicate, engage with donors, and involve our boards and volunteer committees.